Everest Base Camp Trek 14 Days

 Tips to the porter and guide:

-Typically, we allocate USD 4 each day for our guide and porter.
+Typically, we allocate USD 4 each day for our guide and a porter.
 We collect from each member and distribute to the guide and porters individually.
-Or, you can give it to the leader/ guide, and he will give it to the porters.
-Tipping is done at the end of the Trip when you say goodbye to your team.
+Or, you can give it to the leader/guide, and he will give it to the porters.
+Tipping is done at the end of the trip when you say goodbye to your team.

 So, all the aspects mentioned above help us to determine the trek cost for Everest Base Camp.